jzraiti/NASA_EV3_ADC_Rpi_Audio_Streaming_and_Noise_Cleaning/Project_2_Noise_Cleaning/README.md

 # Noise Cleaning focused on: RNNoise and Krisp.ai
+In addition:
+I added instructions for how to test both noise cleaning softwares How to use Deepspeech
+How to link Deepspeech and RNNoise to a gstreamer pipeline (should you want to)

-Cannot add deepspeech, rnnoise, or Krisp due to size
+Note: Cannot add deepspeech, rnnoise, or Krisp due to size.
+The audio files were run though the noise cleaning software, but the cleaned files can be found in the shared NASA EV3 Raiti folder

 ## For RNNoise:
 from: